 - Keep your thermostat set above 55 °F to avoid frozen pipes

 - Keep vehicle gas tanks half-full to help discourage freezing of fuel lines

 - Stock up on non-perishable food items and bottled water for drinking

 - Move plants and animals inside or to sheltered areas

-In a vehicle: Approximately 70% of winter weather injuries result from car accidents.
-It’s best not to travel at all during inclement weather, but if you must,
+If driving a vehicle: Approximately 70% of winter weather injuries result from car accidents.
+It’s best not to travel at all during inclement weather, but if you must, make sure to:

 - Travel during daylight hours

 - Always inform family/friends/neighbors of your travel schedule and anticipated arrival time